-Translation:Are you having a shower?
+Translation:Are you showering?

 Well, the English "Do you have a shower" could be referring to the equipment for taking a shower.
 Cf. "Do you have a bathtub."
 In that sense, a native English speaker might utter your sentence.